 These assets could be something simple such as a brand logo or icon.
 The book references the Nike Air Jordan jumping man symbol, for example.
 Or it could be something much more experiential, with lots of public relations impact.

-For example, Red Bull’s Flugtag where they challenge people to come up with novel ideas for human-centred flight.
-This is a great symbol of the Red Bull “gives you wings” brand identity by asking people to literally build their own wings.
+For example, Red Bull’s Flugtag challenges people to come up with novel ideas for human-centred flight.
+This is a great symbol of the Red Bull “gives you wings” brand identity by asking people to build their own wings.

 You can also build the symbol into how you deliver the product or service.